October 2013 examination results were mailed on March 15, 2014 via U.S. mail. Please see details below.

 News you can use

-- The rules governing legal specialization will be reorganized effective Jan.
+- The rules governing legal specialization were reorganized effective Jan.
 1, 2014.
-Until further notice, please continue to use the current forms for certification and re-certification located on this website.
+For 2014, please continue to use the current forms for certification and re-certification located on this website.
+New guidelines will be posted for those who have an MCLE reporting deadline in 2015 and for those certifying in 2015 and beyond.

-- Examination Results mailed in March.
-Examination results will be mailed via U.S. mail to the address found on your State Bar profile by March 15, 2014.
+- Examination results will be mailed via U.S. mail to the address found on your State Bar profile by March 15, 2014.

 - The American Bar Association Annual National Specialization Roundtable is coming to Long Beach, California on May 30-31, 2014.
 Attend to network with specialists from all areas around California and the nation and to learn innovative ways to spread the news of your certification.